Evidence Level

 What is the recommended dosage of Copper?

-Does Copper interact with medications?
+Does Copper interact with any medications?